Moral Alignment for LLM Agents: Fine-tuning Methodology

 \subsection{Agent and Environment}

-The LLM agent and an opponent play a repeated \textit{Iterated Prisoner's Dilemma} game.
-At each time step, the model receives a prompt containing a description of the \textit{IPD} game, including a state that contains the history of the opponent’s single previous move.
+The LLM agent and an opponent play a repeated \textit{Iterated Prisoner's Dilemma (IPD)} game.
+At each time step, the model receives a prompt containing a description of the game, including a state containing the history of each player’s single previous move (see Figure \ref{fig:prompts_coreIPD}).
 Within the MDP framework, each player's current action affects the game's state at the next time step.

-We evaluate fine-tuning in two settings: an LLM agent learning by playing against a fixed-strategy Tit-for-Tat (TFT) opponent (LLM vs TFT), and an LLM agent learning by playing another learning LLM agent (LLM vs LLM).
-We chose TFT as a specific type of fixed-strategy opponent from the literature given its characteristics, i.e., being forgiving, defensive and, at the same time, interpretable \citep{axelrod1981evolution, binmore2005natural}.
+We evaluate fine-tuning of LLM agents in two settings: learning by playing against a fixed-strategy Tit-for-Tat (TFT) opponent (LLM vs TFT), and playing another learning LLM agent (LLM vs LLM).
+We choose TFT as a classic fixed strategy from the literature that is simultaneously forgiving, defensive and interpretable \citep{axelrod1981evolution, binmore2005natural}.
 Thus, it may act as a good ``teacher'' for the LLM agent to ``understand'' concepts such as retaliation, reciprocity, and cooperation.
-For completeness, we also ran the core set of experiments by training against Random, Always Defect and Always Cooperate opponents - these are presented in the Appendix (Section \ref{appdx:action_pairs_all}).
+For completeness, we also ran the core set of experiments by training against Random, Always Defect and Always Cooperate opponents - these are presented in Appendix \ref{appdx:action_pairs_all}.
 The LLM vs LLM case is a more complex scenario that may lead to non-stationarity due to two separate models being updated continuously, but which also presents great interest due to the difficulty in predicting the outcomes from multi-agent learning \citep{busoniubabuska2008}.